confluentinc/ksql/docs/concepts/ksql-and-kafka-streams.rst

 .. image:: ../img/ksql-kafka-streams-core-kafka-stack.png

-KSQL gives you the highest level of abstraction for implementing real-time business logic on Kafka topics.
+KSQL gives you the highest level of abstraction for implementing real-time streaming business logic on Kafka topics.
 KSQL automates much of the complex programming that's required for real-time operations on streams of data, so that one line of KSQL can do the work of a dozen lines of Java and Kafka Streams.

-For example, to implement fraud-detection logic on a Kafka topic named ``payments``, you could write one line of KSQL:
+For example, to implement simple fraud-detection logic on a Kafka topic named ``payments``, you could write one line of KSQL:

 .. code:: sql

     CREATE STREAM fraudulent_payments AS
-     SELECT * FROM payments
+     SELECT fraudProbability(data) FROM payments
-     WHERE fraudProbability > 0.8;
+     WHERE fraudProbability(data) > 0.8;

 The equivalent Java code on Kafka Streams might resemble: